jsfeehan/pyLaserPulse/README.rst

 Example 2 - Optical wavebreaking in all-normal-dispersion PCF and grating-based pulse compression
 =================================================================================================

 The code below models supercontinuum generation in PCF and compression of the spectrally-broadened pulses using a grating-based compressor.
 100 fs, 5 kW seed pulses with a central wavelength of 1050 nm first pass through a free-space isolator (modelled using the ``base_components.component`` class) before being coupling into the PCF (modelled using the ``catalogue_components.passive_fibre.NKT_NL_1050_NEG_1`` class).
 The spectrally broadened and chirped pulses then propagate through the compressor (modelled using the ``base_components.grating_compressor`` class).
-The ``optimize`` keyword argument is set to ``True`` when the compressor is instantiated, so the compressor will be optimized for maximum pulse peak power by adjusting the grating angle and separation (diffraction efficiency vs. angle of incidence is incorporated automatically).
-The ``verbose`` keyword argument, also set to ``True``, means that the results of this optimization will be printed to the terminal.
+The ``optimize`` keyword argument is ``True`` when the compressor is instantiated, so the compressor will be optimized for maximum pulse peak power by adjusting the grating angle and separation (diffraction efficiency vs. angle of incidence is incorporated automatically).
+The ``verbose`` keyword argument, also ``True``, means that the results of this optimization will be printed to the terminal.

 .. code:: python
     :number-lines: